sarahmti26/comp370_FinalProject/tf-idf_results.md

 stances: 1.2758

-Top 10 words for category 'Mentions of Kamala through other candidates':
+Top 10 words for category 'Mentions of Kamala through other Political Figures':
 trump: 3.7148
 president: 3.2503
 harris: 2.1515